- About the authors

-Sue has a Graduate Diploma in Management from the University of South Australia.
-She has more than 20 years experience in winery laboratories, including 14 years in the analytical service laboratory of The Australian Wine Research Institute.
-She is now a director of Bibber International which provide several services to the wine industry.
+Sue has more than 20 years' experience in winery and research laboratories, including 14 years in the analytical service laboratory of The Australian Wine Research Institute.
+She was the managing director of Bibber International which provided several services to the wine industry, including vintage placements in Australia and internationally.
+Sue has a Graduate Diploma in Management, and is currently completing a Bachelor of Health Science in Nutritional Medicine.

 Andrew holds a degree in Horticultural Science from Lincoln University and a Masters degree in Enology and Viticulture from the University of California, Davis.
 He taught oenology and sensory evaluation studies at Roseworthy Agricultural College and The University of Adelaide.
 After 27 years in teaching and research, Andrew spent 10 years as the Chief Winemaker/ Viticulturist at Mountadam Vineyard and is currently a wine consultant.